 SEC Advisor Speaks on Materiality and Auditor’s Report

 At a recent speech for management accountants at a conference in Tulsa, OK, Stephen Deane discussed mini-case studies on policymaking associated with materiality and the independent auditor’s report.
 Deane, an investment engagement advisor in the Securities and Exchange Commission’s (“SEC”) Office of the Investor Advocate, said that the mini-case studies offer insight into the policymaking process and the problems that policymakers face.
 The mini-case studies also distinguish between outside investors and managers inside the company.
 During his speech, Deane provided attendees a technical review of the Financial Accounting Standards Board’s attempts to establish materiality guidance and the Public Company Accounting.
 Read More.

-Topics: Financial Industry Regulatory Authority "FINRA", Forums for Auditors of Broker-Dealers, PCAOB, PCAOB Agenda, Public Company Accounting Oversight Board "PCAOB", Securities and Exchange Commission "SEC"
+Topics: Auditor's Report, FASB, Financial Accounting Standards Board "FASB", materiality, PCAOB, Public Company Accounting Oversight Board "PCAOB", SEC's Office of the Investor Advocate, Securities and Exchange Commission "SEC"

 James Doty to Step Down as PCAOB Chairman, Will Help with Transition